chrisjwaddell/splitting.js-by-line/README.md

 # Splitting.js By Line
-This is a little add-on for the Splitting.js text library so you can do animations by line and characters together.
+This is a little add-on for the Splitting.js text library so you can do animations by line and character together.

 It adds CSS variables *--linechar-index* and *--line-index* to each character.
 This allows you to do slightly different animations depending on the line and character position.
 If a character is 50th in the string, it may be 8th on the second line.
 By changing the *transition-delay* in CSS, you can do things like this:
 ```